Kittensx/custom_sorter/README.md

 ## Configuration
 The program reads settings from the custom_sorter_config.yaml file.
 Below is an example configuration:

-input_folders:
-  - 'test_input'  # Specify input folders here
-output_folder: "test_output"  # Output folder
-use_output_folder: true  # True: Sort files into the output folder; False: Organize in place
-resolution_folders:
-  superlow: "0x0"
-  lores: "512x512"
-  medres: "640x960"
-  hires: "1080x1920"
-  superhigh: "99999x99999"
-sort_method: resolution  # Options: resolution, orientation
-dynamic_thresholds: false  # Enable dynamic categories for "superlow" and "superhigh"

 ### Configuration Options
-input_folders: List of folders to process.
+1. input_folders: List of folders to process.
-output_folder: Destination folder for sorted files.
+2. output_folder: Destination folder for sorted files.
-use_output_folder: Set to false to organize files within the input folder.
+3. use_output_folder: Set to false to organize files within the input folder.
-resolution_folders: Define custom folder names and resolution thresholds.
+4. resolution_folders: Define custom folder names and resolution thresholds.
-sort_method:
+5. sort_method:
-  resolution: Sort by image resolution.
+  **resolution: Sort by image resolution.**
-  orientation: Categorize into portrait, landscape, or square.
+  **orientation: Categorize into portrait, landscape, or square.**
-dynamic_thresholds: Automatically handle resolutions outside defined thresholds.
+6. dynamic_thresholds: Automatically handle resolutions outside defined thresholds.

 ## Features
 ### Sorting